 Daisy’s father was home when he passed away on March 23, 1950.

 In 1950 Daisy was a deputy in the tax office of Ouachita Parish Tax Assessor Odis Russell.
+The 1950 census recorded Daisy and her sister, Mildred, at 2007 South Grand in Monroe.
+Daisy’s occupation, hand letterer, was crossed out.

 The Monroe Morning World, November 26, 1950, profiled Marc and mentioned his work in Sweethearts, a Fawcett comic book.
 “Lettering of the strips are done by M. D.’s sister, Daisy Swayze, who is recognized as being an outstanding professional.
 The team of brother and sister are at present the only known one in the free lance artist field.”